-A chair, table, stone or a coin.
-We know that they are not alive.
+Chair, table, stone or a coin are not alive.
 Similarly, we do know that we are alive and so are all the people of the world.
 We also see animals around us that are so full of life - dogs, cats, monkeys, squirrels, insects and many others.

 How do we know that something is living?
 Often, it is not so easy to decide.
-We are told that plants are living things, but they do not appear to move like a dog or a pigeon.
-On the other hand, a car or a bus can move, still we consider them as non-living.
+We are told that plants are living, but they do not move like a dog or a pigeon.
+On the other hand, a car or a bus can move, still we consider them as nonliving.
 Plants and animals appear to grow in size with time.
 But then, at times, clouds in the sky also seem to grow in size.
 Does it mean that clouds are living?
 No!
-So, how does one distinguish between living and non-living things?
+So, how does one distinguish between living and nonliving things?
 Do living things have some common characteristics that make them very different from the non-living?